jlhardes/openrefine-tutorial/README.md

 # openrefine-tutorial
+This tutorial taught as part of <a href="https://libraries.indiana.edu/seminars-and-workshops">Indiana University Scholars Commons Workshop Series</a>.
 Offers sample OpenRefine projects and lessons for trying clean-up tasks, reconciliation to Linked Data, and exporting as RDF.

 We're skipping the process to create a project in OpenRefine due to location of OpenRefine app on computers used in workshop series.